 If you are a constant learner like me then I suggest you go for the annual membership than buying a single course, you will not only save money but also it makes learning easy, as you don’t need to buy courses every time you want to learn something new.

 This is one of the best books to prepare for coding interviews.
-The Programming Pearls (2nd Edition) by Jon Bentley focus problem solving, algorithm design, correctness, and performance.
-The book is old but still worth reading, and it will prepare you well for any type of programming interviews.
+The Programming Pearls (2nd Edition) by Jon Bentley focuses on problem solving, algorithm design, correctness, and performance.
+The book is old but still worth reading, and it will prepare you well for any type of programming interview.